-American eel (Anguilla rostrata) is a valuable commercial species along the Atlantic coast of North America from New Brunswick to Florida.
-In recent years, US coastal harvests have declined, with similar patterns occurring in the Canadian Maritime Provinces (Meister and Flagg 1997).
-Landings from Chesapeake Bay typically represent 63% of the annual US commercial harvest (ASMFC 2000).
-In 2008, Virginia commercial landings were 154,451 lbs; since mandatory reporting began in 1993, the average annual landings have been 218,037 lbs (VMRC 2008).
+American Eel (Anguilla rostrata) is a valuable commercial species along the Atlantic coast of North America from New Brunswick to Florida.
+In the U.S., harvests have declined, with similar patterns occurring in the Canadian Maritime Provinces (Meister and Flagg 1997).
+Annual landings from Chesapeake Bay represent an average of 61% of the U.S. commercial harvest since 1993 (Personal communication from the National Marine Fisheries Service, Fisheries Statistics Division, 19 February 2013).
+In 2011, Virginia commercial landings were approximately 108,000 lbs; since mandatory reporting began in 1993, average annual landings in Virginia have been 202,000 lbs or 20% of the U.S. American Eel harvest (Personal communication from the National Marine Fisheries Service, Fisheries Statistics Division, 19 February 2013).

-A decline in abundance of American eel has been observed in recent years with conflicting evidence regarding spatial synchrony throughout their range (Richkus and Whalen 1999; Sullivan et al. 2006).
+A decline in abundance of American Eel has been observed in recent years with conflicting evidence regarding spatial synchrony throughout their range (Richkus and Whalen 1999; Sullivan et al. 2006).
 Limited knowledge about fundamental biological characteristics of glass eels has complicated interpretation of juvenile abundance trends (Sullivan et al. 2006).
 Hypotheses for the decline in abundance include shifts in location of the Gulf Stream, pollution, overfishing, parasites, altered oceanic conditions, and barriers to fish passage (Castonguay et al. 1994; Haro et al. 2000; Knights 2003).
 Additionally, factors such as unfavorable wind-driven currents may affect glass eel recruitment on the continental shelf and may have a greater impact than fishing mortality or continental climate change (Knights 2003).

-The Atlantic States Marine Fisheries Commission (ASMFC) adopted the Interstate Fishery Management Plan (FMP) for the American eel in November 1999.
-The FMP focuses on increasing coastal states' efforts to collect American eel data through both fishery-dependent and fishery-independent studies.
-Consequently, member jurisdictions agreed to implement an annual survey for young-of-year (YOY) American eels.
-The survey is intended to "...characterize trends in annual recruitment of the YOY eels over time [to produce a] qualitative appraisal of the annual recruitment of American eel to the U.S. Atlantic Coast" (ASMFC 2000).
+The Atlantic States Marine Fisheries Commission (ASMFC) adopted the Interstate Fishery Management Plan (FMP) for the American Eel in November 1999.
+The FMP focuses on increasing coastal states' efforts to collect American Eel data through both fishery-dependent and fishery-independent studies.
+Consequently, member jurisdictions agreed to implement an annual survey for young-of-year (YOY) American Eels.
+The survey is intended to "...characterize trends in annual recruitment of the YOY eels over time [to produce a] qualitative appraisal of the annual recruitment of American Eel to the U.S. Atlantic Coast" (ASMFC 2000).
 The development of these surveys began in 2000 with full implementation by 2001.
-Survey results should provide necessary data on coastal recruitment success and further understanding of American eel population dynamics.
-A recent American eel stock assessment report (ASMFC

-2006) emphasized the importance of the coast-wide survey as an index of sustained recruitment over the historical coastal range and an early warning of potential range contraction of the species.
-In 2011, the Virginia Institute of Marine Science continued its spring sampling to estimate relative abundance of YOY American eels in Virginia tributaries of Chesapeake Bay.
+Survey results provide necessary data on coastal recruitment success and further understanding of American Eel population dynamics.
+A recent American Eel benchmark stock assessment report found that the American Eel stock status is depleted and emphasized the importance of the coast-wide survey as an index of sustained recruitment over the historical coastal range and an early warning of potential range contraction of the species (ASMFC 2012).
+In 2012, the Virginia Institute of Marine Science continued its spring sampling to estimate relative abundance of YOY American Eels in Virginia tributaries of Chesapeake Bay.